 Club Information COVID-19

-Guidance to Returning to Archery
+Return to Archery

 Some clubs are unable to open because they are shooting on an education ground.
 Whilst we recognise the issues that schools are overcoming, we are aware some clubs have been able to return to shooting.
 We have created a letter template that clubs may wish to use to gain confidence that archery could return with minimal impact on the schools, its pupils and staff.
+Click here for more.

 “As permitted by the guidance, our Paralympic and Olympic programmes will continue to prepare for the Tokyo Games this year at the Elite Training Centre at Lilleshall as well as certain identified local training centres.
 These will be endorsed on a case-by-case basis and will be subject to the protocols identified in the elite guidance.
 Furthermore, access to these local training centres will be strictly limited to athletes preparing for this year’s Paralympic and Olympic games.”

 For the full guidance see the downloadable document below.